Delta-in-hub/FuseLLM/Readme.md

 [![Language](https://img.shields.io/badge/language-C++17-purple.svg)](https://isocpp.org/)
 [![Platform](https://img.shields.io/badge/platform-Linux-lightgrey.svg)](https://www.linux.org/)

-**FuseLLM** is a filesystem based on FUSE (Filesystem in Userspace) that ingeniously maps interactions with Large Language Models (LLMs) to standard file and directory operations.
-By mounting an LLM into your system, you can use any standard command-line tool (`ls`, `cat`, `echo`, `grep`) to interact with AI seamlessly and programmatically.
+**FuseLLM** is a filesystem based on FUSE (Filesystem in Userspace) that maps interactions with Large Language Models (LLMs) to standard file and directory operations.
+By mounting an LLM into your system, you can use any standard command-line tool (`ls`, `cat`, `echo`, `grep`) to interact with LLM.

 The design philosophy is simple: **Everything is a file**.

-We unify complex AI interactions under the universal model of "reading and writing files," integrating LLM capabilities into the classic Unix workflow.
+We unify LLM interactions under the universal model of "reading and writing files," integrating LLM capabilities into the classic Unix way.

 ---